The Whipping Man

 February 4 - 26, 2017

 Directed by Sally Wingert

 It’s April 1865 and the Civil War is over.
-Caleb DeLeon, a young Jewish Confederate soldier, returns home wounded to find his plantation home burned and looted, and his former slaves Simon and John now freed.
-As Simon, brought into the Jewish faith by the DeLeon family, prepares a Passover seder, the three men help each other navigate their newfound understandings of family, power and freedom, until the secrets that still bind them start to unravel.
+Caleb DeLeon, a young Jewish Confederate soldier, returns home wounded to devastation and former slaves, Simon and John.
+As Simon, brought into the Jewish faith by the DeLeon family, prepares a Passover seder, the three men help each other navigate their newfound understandings of family, power and freedom until the secrets that still bind them start to unravel.
 Winner of the 2011 Outer Critics Circle Award, The Whipping Man will have Sally Wingert (seen at MJTC in Tale of the Allergist’s Wife, Rose, Women Before a Glass, Family Secrets, and 2.5 Minute Ride) at the helm in her directorial debut.